If you've been wondering what all the fuss is about, and you don't know diddly about pressure cooking, this article is for you.

 Sterilize: Will sterilize at low or high pressure from 0 to 4 hours.
 The manual is woefully incomplete, however, so if you want to use this for serious projects like canning, consult USDA guidelines for proper use.

 Yogurt: Has yogurt-making options similar to IP Duo60, which means, excellent.
-Again, the custom programming options doesn't go as low as the pre-set feature, so use the pre-set.
+The custom programming option doesn't go as low as the pre-set feature, so use the pre-set.

 Ultra: While touted as the ultimate programmable function, "Ultra" is really more of a manual setting you can use to override pre-set functions or otherwise cook as you wish to.
 Ultra can use pressure on either Low or High; this is not programmable.
 The temperature range for Ultra functions is 104 - 208F (40 - 98C).
 Note that this is a tighter range than some of the pre-set functions (like yogurt, as explained above), so in some cases you're better off using the pre-sets.